 Just because it’s a given that an airline implements comprehensive safety measures doesn’t mean that marketing it as a benefit won’t work.
 When Ogilvy worked with KLM, that’s exactly what they did – and since no other airline talked about safety, it worked well.

 Images are a great way to open curiosity gaps, stop customers dead in their tracks and make them think and ponder.
 An image of a new, mysterious symbol with a hint how to find out more about it, is often a lot better than trying to explain the entire premise of The Hunger Games on one poster.

 Lastly, if scientific research shows that color photos work better than black and white ones, and photos in general are a lot better than paintings, why ignore what researchers have put hard work into finding out?
 Staying up to date on the latest research in marketing will be well worth your time.

-This made me feel proud and hopeful.
+Confessions Of An Advertising Man made me feel proud and hopeful.
 Why?
 Because even in a time when bad, mass media marketing was just beginning, there were already people trying to reverse the trend.
 David Ogilvy was one of them.
 Can’t think of a better person to learn the basics of advertising from.
 Great read for marketers and anyone who’s really active on social media, even just privately.